 - Second Place: $1,000 in Amazon gift cards

 - Third Place: $500 in Amazon gift cards

 - The Pitt Mobile App Challenge is open to all University of Pittsburgh undergraduate students (full-time and part-time) on all campuses.
-Graduate students, faculty, and staff are not eligible to participate.
+Graduate students who were not enrolled as an undergraduate student at Pitt during the fall 2016 term, faculty, and staff are not eligible to participate.

 - All individual participants and/or team members must either be current University of Pittsburgh undergraduate students or have been enrolled as an undergraduate student at Pitt at some point during the fall 2016 or spring 2017 term.